Security

 DBA Dash GUI

 To use the DBA Dash GUI, users only need access to the DBA Dash repository database.
 No access is required to the monitored instances.
 To grant the minimum permissions to run the DBA Dash GUI, add the user the the App role in the DBA Dash database.
 This grants the user SELECT and EXECUTE permissions to the database.
+An AppReadOnly role can also be used to allow access to the GUI without the ability to acknowledge alerts.

 The ManageGlobalViews role can be used to allow the user to save their customized metrics dashboards for all users.
 They will also have access to delete shared dashboards.
 Users with db_owner will also have the same access.
 Otherwise the user can still create their own dashboards.